 Civic Learning Awards & Task Force

 Inspiring the next generation of engaged citizens in California.
 Produced by the California Bar Foundation (2:35)

 Chief Justice Tani G. Cantil-Sakauye is committed to a broad and far-reaching effort to improve civic awareness, learning, and engagement in California.
-The Your Constitution: The Power of Democracy campaign is supported statewide in partnership with the judicial branch to help revitalize democracy in California.
+The Power of Democracy campaign is supported statewide in partnership with the judicial branch to help revitalize democracy in California.